Parent/Coach Ride

 Ride Groups, Ride Leaders and Sweeps

-Team rides are usually divided into three or four Rider groups based on the results of the Time Trials.
-On every team ride, each group is assigned a Ride Leader and Sweep from the pool of adult coaches and ride leaders.
-The Ride Leader and Sweep count the number of Riders before starting the ride, and text the coaching staff upon a successful ride completion.
-The Ride Leader is responsible for keeping his or her group on the proper route and leading the group through tricky sections or downhill segments.
-The Sweep is responsible for making sure that every member of the ride group stays on the designated route.
-The Ride Leader and Sweep stay in constant radio contact so that any last-minute route changes or health/mechanical issues do not strand any Rider in the ride group.
-Every Rider MUST STAY WITH HIS OR HER RIDE GROUP UNTIL THE END OF THE RIDE, no exceptions.
-If there are personal circumstances related to school, family, or illness, a Rider should choose a shorter team ride on that particular day.
+Team rides are typically divided into three or four rider groups based on Time Trial results.
+Each group is assigned a Ride Leader and a Sweep from our adult coaches and ride leaders.
+Before each ride, the Ride Leader and Sweep count the riders and text the coaching staff upon successful ride completion.
+The Ride Leader is responsible for keeping their group on the correct route and guiding them through challenging sections or downhill parts.
+The Sweep ensures every rider stays on the designated route.
+The Ride Leader and Sweep maintain constant radio contact to address any last-minute route changes or health/mechanical issues, preventing riders from getting stranded.
+All riders MUST stay with their assigned group until the end of the ride, without exception.
+If personal circumstances (school, family, or illness) arise, riders should opt for a shorter team ride that day.